 1. Clock: To set the hour, press and hold the H control.
-When the desired hour appears, release the control desired hour appears, release the control.
+When the desired hour appears, release the control.

-To set the minute, press and hold

-the M control.
+To set the minute, press and hold the M control.
 When the desired minute appears, release the control.

 - 2. Bass: Press ◀ / ▶ to decrease/increase the bass output. - 3.
 Treble: Press ◀ / ▶ to decrease/increase the treble output. - 4.
-Balance: Press ◀ / ▶ to shift sound to the left/right speakers.
+Balance: Press ◀ / ▶ to shift sound to the left/right speakers. - 5.
+Fade: Press ◀ / ▶ to shift sound to the rear/front speakers.

-- 5. Fade: Press ◀ / ▶ to shift sound to the rear/front speakers. - 6.
-Scan: Press to hear a brief sampling of all listenable radio stations or CD tracks.
+- 6. Scan: Press to hear a brief sampling of all listenable radio stations or CD tracks.
 Press again to stop. - 7.
 CD: Press to play a CD.
 Press again to toggle between single CD mode and CD Changer mode (if equipped). - 8.
 Shuffle: Press to play CD tracks in random order. - 9.
 COMP (compression): Press to bring soft and loud passages together for a more consistent listening level. - 10.
 FF (fast forward): Press and hold until desired selection is reached. - 11.
 REW (rewind): Press and hold until desired selection is reached. - 12.
 Memory preset buttons: To set a station: Select frequency band AM/FM; tune to a station, press and hold a preset button until sound returns. - 13.
 Tune: Press ◀ / ▶ to change radio frequency down/up.
 With CD changer (if equipped), press to select the previous/next CD. - 14.
-Seek: Press and release ◀ / ▶ for previous/next strong radio station or previous/next CD track.
+Seek: Press and release ◀ / ▶ for previous/next listenable radio station or previous/next CD track. - 15.
+Power/volume: Press to turn ON/OFF; turn to increase or decrease volume levels.